 Some artists took a step further and glued items on the painting.
 Here, for example, an earring was added.

 At the corner of Washington Avenue and Florentin, you can find the Rabin mural on the electricity infrastructure building by Yigal Shtayim.

 “It was right after the Rabin assassination, and I thought that there was a lack of graffiti about the violence in Israeli society,” said Shtayim.
 “I didn’t want to do something typical with [Rabin’s] face, but more about the trauma.
 It’s like a map of social violence.”

 The mural depicts the moment of Rabin’s murder when Yigal Amir shot Rabin from close range.
 Shtayim painted it as if seen through the security camera footage of the event, in black and white and a bit fuzzy.

-At the beginning of this post I mentioned uncertainties when traveling with kids, and at this point, my daughter started to lose patience.
-And since we covered many of the places we wanted to see, we turned to Avraham Stern street and began to make our way back.
+At the beginning of this post, I mentioned uncertainties when traveling with kids, and at this point, my daughter started to lose patience.
+And since we covered many places we wanted to see, we turned to Avraham Stern Street and began to make our way back.

 Classical vs. Modern sticker: